 Following discussion between engineers in our team based on a flood map that had been put together in 2011, we came up with the following summary points.

-The following areas were highlighted as being more prone to flooding than the rest of Slough, but unlikely to flood in the near future.
+The following areas were highlighted as being more prone to flooding than the rest of Slough, but have not flooded recently.

 Based on the above, we discussed possible re-routing plans for the Manor Park and Colnbrook areas, as follows.